If you’ve ever thought your dog was depressed, you could be right. Both dog depression and anxiety do exist.

-As it turns out, exercise not only lifts depression but it boosts the immune system because the lymph system is activated by motion.
+Other studies (2) have also shown that exercise can help boost the immune system.
+The lymph system is activated by motion.
 The lymph system’s nodes, vessels and ducts are major players in the immune system, capable of filtering out and killing unwanted bacteria and organisms.

-And remember the increased oxygen intake helps every process in the body, so get out there with your dog.
-Just the two of you and DO something.
+And remember the increased oxygen intake helps every process in the body, so get out there with your dog and DO something.

 This is a different kind of exercise but I love the effect it has on my dogs.

 Raw meaty bones!
-Aside from being nutritious, they exercise the jaw, help keep teeth clean and keep our dog focused on a task.
+Aside from being nutritious, they exercise the jaw, neck and shoulders, help keep teeth clean and keep your dog focused on a task.
 Think about it.
 They twist and turn it, hold it in different positions and decide the best way to get the job done while thoroughly enjoying themselves.

-This medicine is free and has only positive side effects.
-How long it lasts, depends on the patient, but extra doses do no harm whatsoever.
+These are simple ways to naturally help depression in your dog.
+This “medicine” is free and has only positive side effects.
+How long it lasts depends on the patient, but extra doses do no harm whatsoever.